devlikeapro/waha/README.md

 1. Create a Pull Request for desired functionality
 2. Support [the project one time, every month or get access to telegram channel on Boosty](https://boosty.to/allburov)
+3. Looking for the personal support, have an important feature request for your business, need to develop a whatsapp bot?
+[Reach me out at Telegram](https://t.me/allburov)!